+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 HOKOKUJI TEMPLE

-End your visit to the temple by wandering around the temple’s attached bamboo garden and enjoy the tranquility that ensues.
+End your visit to the temple by wandering around the temple’s attached bamboo garden and enjoying the tranquility that ensues.

 Hidden entrace tempel